Polystyrene recycling in the UK

 According to data from RECOUP, a leading authority on plastics recycling in the UK, the recycling rate for polystyrene is estimated to be around 1-2% of the total waste generated.
 In other words, polystyrene recycling is almost non-existent despite being technically recyclable.

-This is because polystyrene recycling is problematic (i.e. bulky, often contaminated, unpredictably generated, to name a few) compared to other types of plastic, such as HDPE and PET, that exist in larger quantities and don’t have the same issues and cost-ineffective compared to glass recycling, metal recycling or cardboard recycling.
+This is because polystyrene recycling is more challenging than other types of plastic, such as HDPE and PET, which exist in larger quantities and do not present the same issues.
+Polystyrene recycling is less cost-effective than popular types of commercial recycling like glass or commercial cardboard recycling.

-💡No infrastructure: The UK has zero large-scale polystyrene recycling facilities.
-Only a handful of small companies recycle polystyrene, particularly EPS foam, which can be more convenient to process.
+💡No infrastructure: The UK has no large-scale polystyrene recycling facilities so waste exports are common.
+Only a handful of small companies recycle polystyrene in the UK, particularly EPS foam, which can be more convenient to process.

 Despite this lack of large-scale infrastructure, there are notable examples of small businesses that are taking the bull by the horns and making polystyrene recycling a reality: